Overview of secured business loans

 However, lenders will not merely accept your own valuation of your assets.
 As well as proof of ownership and purchase value, lenders may require an independent valuation of assets before they will be accepted as collateral.

-Once you have this information, you’ll be able to see what types of deals are available to you.
+Once you have this information, you’ll be able to see what deals are available to you.
 Every lender may offer different interest rates or repayment periods, for example, so it can be beneficial to shop around and get the best type of loan for your business.

 If you apply for a secured small business loan and are accepted, the funds will usually be available fairly quickly and could even be transferred into your business account within a few days.
 Depending on the terms of your contract, you’ll begin making repayments straight away.
 In most instances, companies are required to make repayments on a monthly basis but some lenders may offer payment breaks or ‘repayment holidays’.